 For days 10 and 11, get ready to eat because if any city can be called a city of foodies, it’s Osaka.

-Osaka is a lively city, both day and night, with places like the colorful entertainment district of Shinsekai, which has a carnival-like atmosphere with its strong Showa vibe and retro landmark Tsutenkaku Tower.
+Osaka is a lively city, both day and night, with places such as the colorful entertainment district of Shinsekai, which has a carnival-like atmosphere with its strong Showa vibe and retro landmark Tsutenkaku Tower.
 Grab lunch at Janjan Yokocho Alley, the best place in the city to try kushikatsu, a dish of breaded and deep-fried skewered foods.

-Head over to Nipponbashi to visit Den Den Town and its side street Otaku Road – the city’s answer to Akihabara – for video games, anime goods, and maid cafés galore.
-Catch some traditional culture at the Sumiyoshi Grand Shrine, one of the oldest Shinto shrines in Japan, built in the 3rd century before Buddhism was introduced to the country.
+Head over to Nipponbashi to visit Den Den Town and its side street Otaku Road – the city’s answer to Akihabara – for video games, anime goods and maid cafés galore.
+Catch traditional culture at the Sumiyoshi Grand Shrine, one of the oldest Shinto shrines in Japan, built in the 3rd century before Buddhism was introduced to the country.

 When you get back to the city, be sure to check out the Umeda district in the northern part of Osaka.
-It’s home to the largest underground shopping center in the world, over which stands the spectacular Umeda Sky Building.
+It’s home to the largest underground shopping centre in the world, over which stands the spectacular Umeda Sky Building.
 Declared one of the top 20 buildings in the world for its unusual design, Umeda Sky Building is actually two 40-storey skyscrapers connected by a ‘floating’ observatory in the middle.

 Day 12: Himeji & Kobe

 Both Himeji Castle and Kobe can be visited in a day en route to Hiroshima.
-Himeji Castle is famed as one of the most beautiful castles in Japan, with its elegant appearance that resembles a white heron taking flight.
+Himeji Castle is famed as one of the most beautiful castles in Japan, with an elegant appearance that resembles a white heron taking flight.

 Day 13: Hiroshima